Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 This has led to a great challenge is distribution packaging for Rust - there are so many "libraries" that to package them all would be a monumental piece of human effort, time, and work.

-But once again, we see the distribution maintainers, scapel in hand, a shine in their eyes looking and thinking "excellent, time to package 365 libraries ...".
-In the name of a "supply chain" and distributing "security changes".
+But once again, we see the distribution maintainers, scalpel in hand, a shine in their eyes looking and thinking "excellent, time to package 365 libraries ...".
+In the name of a "supply chain" and adding "security".

-We have to ask though, what is the *value* of spending all this time to package 365 libraries?
+We have to ask though, is there really *value* of spending all this time to package 365 libraries when Rust functions so differently?

-Many dynamic library entusiasts would say "security" but this is not a strong argument.
-As an upstream project we have to update our project to gain security updates, and check the build time assertions, before distributing these changes to users.
-It's also been shown that most distributions lag in security updates by more than a month in many cases.
-When there are 365 libraries needed for one application, over say ... suse, redhat, fedora, debian ... that's only going to exhaust resources and cause these to lag further.

-Instead we should focus on the upstreams to be enabled though tools like cargo-audit to update and release often, and distributions to support rebuilds as needed.

 What are you getting at here?
 -----------------------------